rikoroku/blog/hugo/content/resume.md

 ---

 ## About me
-I'm a web developer at [MMM Co., Ltd.](https://mmmcorp.co.jp/) who can using languages are Ruby, PHP, Golang and JavaScript.
+I'm a web developer who can using languages are Ruby, PHP, Golang and JavaScript.

 ## Work experience
-[MMM Co., Ltd.](https://mmmcorp.co.jp/) - Web developer (May 2019 - Present)
+[MMM Co., Ltd.](https://mmmcorp.co.jp/) - Web developer (May 2019 - July 2019)

 CHIYUU - Freelance web developer (January 2017 - Present)